3.7 Split payments

 The amount of each of the split payments will be calculated as follows:

-1. Business activities and professional activities other than agriculture, livestock, forestry and fishing : 20% of the net income from the beginning of the year until the last day of the quarter to which the payment refers.
+Business activities and professional activities other than agriculture, livestock, forestry and fishing : 20% of the net income from the beginning of the year to the last day of the quarter to which the payment refers.
 The fractional payments that would have been due for the previous quarters of the same year will be deducted if the deduction provided for in the case where the amount of net income from economic activities of the previous year is equal to or less than €12,000 had not been applied.
 In the case of real estate leasing and image rights transfer activities, withholdings and payments on account will be deducted from the first day of the year to the last day of the quarter to which the split payment refers.

 The taxpayer may apply fractional payment percentages higher than those indicated above.